24207 Kingsland Blvd Katy, TX 77494

 There are three main types of sedation dentistry:

-• Nitrous Oxide: Nitrous oxide, or laughing gas, delivers a mild sedative through a mask or cannula placed under the nose.
+Also known as laughing gas, nitrous oxide delivers a mild sedative through a mask or cannula placed under the nose.
 This type of sedation calms and relaxes patients for their procedures.
-Patients can drive themselves to and from appointments because nitrous oxide wears off after removing the mask.
+Under nitrous oxide, patients may feel happy or giggly yet calm.
+Patients can drive themselves to and from appointments because nitrous oxide wears off after we remove the mask.

-• Oral Conscious Sedation: Patients are conscious yet comfortable under this sedation method.
-Patients will also not remember their procedure.
-However, patients need to be driven to and from their appointment as it takes a while for oral conscious sedation to wear off.
+Patients who undergo this type of sedation take anxiety medication before their dental visit.
+While patients may be conscious yet comfortable under this sedation method, they may not remember their procedure.
+However, patients will need transportation to and from their appointments.
+It takes time for the oral conscious sedation to take effect and wear off.

-• IV Sedation: Intravenous sedation delivers anti-anxiety medication into the bloodstream.
-Patients often feel sleepy under IV sedation several moments after it is administered.
+IV sedation delivers anti-anxiety medication into the bloodstream.
+Patients often feel sleepy under IV sedation several moments after administration.
+Like oral conscious sedation, it takes time for IV sedation to wear off.
+Patients may still feel tired after IV sedation and will need someone else to drive them home from their appointment.

 Who Benefits From Sedation Dentistry?

-Typically, sedation is known as a treatment option for patients that have dental anxiety.
+Typically, sedation is known as a treatment option for patients who have dental anxiety.
 Dental fear occurs on a spectrum.
-Some patients are only triggered by certain sounds or machines in the dentist office.
+Some patients are only triggered by specific sounds or machines in the dentist’s office.
 Others have such bad anxiety that they can’t even step inside the office to get regular dental care.
-We carry a variety of sedation options to ensure all patients on the dental fear spectrum can get the care they need.
+We offer multiple sedation options to ensure all patients on the dental fear spectrum can get the care they need.

-But patients with dental fear aren’t the only ones that benefit from sedation dentistry.
-Sedation is also beneficial to patients who have to get multiple procedures done at once.
-Patients that are afraid of the dentist often don’t stay up to date on their oral care.
-This leads to a need for more intensive work and longer treatment times.
-This is also true for patients that have neglected their oral care and need more serious procedures.
+But patients with dental fear aren’t the only ones who benefit from sedation dentistry.
+Sedation also helps patients who have to get multiple procedures done at once.
+Patients who are afraid of the dentist often don’t stay current on oral care.
+Sometimes, patients need more intensive work that has longer treatment times.
+This is also true for patients who have neglected oral care and need more severe procedures.

-Safe oral care can be difficult for patients with special needs or movement disorders.
+Safe oral care can be complex for patients with special needs or movement disorders.
 Involuntary movements can make it hard for the dentist because dentistry is extremely precise.
 If a movement messes them up, instruments can enter places they’re not intended to go.
-This is also true for children who have difficulty sitting still or need more extensive work.
-Sedation relaxes these involuntary movements so care can be given safely.
+This is also true for children with difficulty sitting still or needing more extensive work.
+Sedation relaxes these involuntary movements so we can safely provide care.

-Gag reflexes make care uncomfortable for patients.
+Gag reflexes make treatment uncomfortable for patients.
 Essentially, your body is fighting the dentist while they’re trying to treat you.
-It’s hard for them to do their work as well.
-Sedation can also calm down this reflex, making care easier and more comfortable.
+It’s hard for our dentist to do their work as well.
+Sedation can also calm this reflex, making care more accessible and comfortable.

 Contact Our Dental Office Today

-Ask us about relaxing treatment with dental sedation.
-Request a dental consultation with Dr. Wilder and Dr. Shepard on our website.
-You may also contact our office at 281.843.9814.
+Ask us about relaxing sedation dentistry in Katy, TX.
+Schedule a dental appointment with Dr. Wilder and Dr. Shepard on our website.
+You may also contact our office at 281.396.4366.
 Let our team know if you have any remaining questions about sedation dentistry.
 We will be happy to help you.